-Compugen is a drug discovery company with a unique, broadly applicable, predictive discovery infrastructure, which is advancing a therapeutic pipeline consisting mainly of early-stage immuno-oncology programs, aimed at harnessing the immune system to eradicate cancer.
+Compugen is a clinical-stage drug discovery and development company with a unique, broadly applicable, predictive discovery infrastructure, which is advancing a therapeutic pipeline consisting mainly of early-stage immuno-oncology programs, aimed at harnessing the immune system to eradicate cancer.
 Our pipeline is based on novel Compugen-discovered drug targets, primarily immune checkpoint candidates that are predicted to provide cancer immunotherapies addressing unmet cancer types and patient populations, both as monotherapy and in combination.

 The Company’s business model relies on maximizing the commercial value of its one-of-a kind systematic discovery capability by entering into various forms of revenue-sharing collaborations for its product candidates at both early and later stages of development.
 Compugen is headquartered in Holon, Israel with R&D facilities in Holon and at its South San Francisco, CA wholly-owned subsidiary.